Oracle Java Audit

 5. No Oracle Cloud Presence (Oracle Pushing Cloud via Audits)

-A more subtle but notable trigger in recent years has been Oracle targeting companies that are not using Oracle Cloud.
+In recent years, a more subtle but notable trigger has been Oracle targeting companies that are not using Oracle Cloud.
 Oracleโ€™s broader business strategy is to drive adoption of Oracle Cloud Infrastructure (OCI) and Oracle Cloud SaaS apps.

 Audits, including Java audits, have sometimes been used as a lever to encourage cloud adoption.